nic-vo/nv-portfolio/src/app/(projects)/featured/BlockBuilders/description.md

-## From Simple Branding to Full-Stack Development
+## From Branding to Full-Stack Development

 This project began as a design exercise for a local contractor, crafting a logo and basic branding elements.
 Recognizing the client's need for a strong online presence, I leveraged the project as an opportunity to expand my skillset into full-stack development.